Federal Skilled Worker Program

 Your skilled work experience must be within a job classified by the National Occupational Classification (NOC) as either:

-If you need more information on Canada's NOC system and how to determine where your occupation falls, this page.
+Learn more about Canada's NOC system and how to determine where your occupation falls.

 You have to work for at least one year full-time or two years part-time to score in this section.
 You gain more points based on how many years you have worked in your current occupation.